hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 used.
 Functions that enable the user to access the systems AMG version are ``HYPRE_BoomerAMGSetNumFunctions``, ``HYPRE_BoomerAMGSetDofFunc`` and ``HYPRE_BoomerAMGSetNodal``.

+There are basically two approaches to deal with matrices derived from systems of PDEs.
+The unknown-based approach (which is the default) treats variables corresponding to the same unknown or function separately, i.e., when coarsening or generating interpolation, connections between variables associated with different unknowns are ignored.
+This can work well for weakly coupled PDEs, but will be problematic for strongly coupled PDEs.
+For such problems, we recommend to use hypre's multigrid reduction (MGR) solver.
+The second approach, called the nodal approach, considers all unknowns at a physical grid point together such that coarsening, interpolation and relaxation occur in a point-wise fashion.
+It is possible and sometimes prefered to combine nodal coarsening with unknown-based interpolation.
+For this case, ``HYPRE_BoomerAMGSetNodal`` should be set > 1.
+For details see the reference manual.

 If the user can provide the near null-space vectors, such as the rigid body modes for linear elasticity problems, an interpolation is available that will